mushishi78/romsey-chamber/_members/berties-restaurant.md

 country: UK
 postcode: S051 8BX
 ---
+We have been established in Romsey since June 1995 and now consider ourselves a fully-supported 'locals' restaurant.

 We fully support our local suppliers where possible and believe in using sustainable produce, in particular our fish.
 If there is a dish that you would like to see on our menu our chefs are always open to suggestions!

 We cater for Christenings and birthday parties, in fact any occasion that requires a private room!